webstah/dkp-gist/README.md

 #### Top-1 Accuracy on CIFAR10:

-*Results below are an average of four randomly initialized trials trained for 50 epochs.*
+*Results below are an average of four randomly initialized trials trained for 50 epochs.
+The learning rate on the forward weights is set to 5e-4 for all learning algorithms.
+The SGD optimizer is used with the momentum set to 0.9 and nesterov enabled.*

 |               |  Test Accuracy  |
 | ------------- | --------------- |